-Feeding damage at the base of the plant or along the central stem causes dead tillers at the vegetative stages and whiteheads (whitish unfilled panicles) at the reproductive stages.
-After hatching the larvae bore into the leaf sheath and feed on the inner surface of the stem wall in the direction of the stem.
-Tiny holes, frass and fecal matter can be observed on the damaged stems and tillers.
+Feeding damage at the base of the plant or along the central stem causes dead tillers at the vegetative stages ('deadhearts') and whitish unfilled panicles ('whiteheads') at the reproductive stages.
+After hatching, the larvae bore into the leaf sheath and feed on the inner surface of the stem.
+Tiny holes, frass and fecal matter can be observed on the damaged plant tissues.
 The larvae can move from one internode to another.
-Frequent larval feeding does not cause visible symptoms because the plant compensate for the damage by producing extra tillers.
-This costs energy and in the end yield.
-The adults do not feed and live for four to ten days.
+During the vegetative stage, larval feeding may not cause visible symptoms because the plant compensates for the damage by producing extra tillers.
+But, this costs energy and ultimately yield will be affected.

-The damage is caused by the larvae of the yellow stem borer is a pest of deepwater rice.
+The damage is caused by the larvae of the yellow stem borer, Scirpophaga incertulas, a pest of deepwater rice.
 It is found in plants or leaf-over stubbles in aquatic environments where there is continuous flooding.
-Second instar larvae enclose themselves in body leaf wrappings to make tubes and detach themselves from the leaf and falls onto the water surface.
-They then attach themselves to the tiller and bore into the stem.
-High nitrogenous field favors population buildup.
-Fields planted later favors more damage by the insect pests that have built up in fields that have been planted earlier.
+Young larvae wrap part of a leaf around their body and detach themselves from the plant, falling onto the water surface.
+They then attach themselves to the base of a new plant and bore into the stem.
+High nitrogenous field are highly favorable.
+Fields planted later in the season also favor the insect, whose population has built up in fields that have been planted earlier.
 As a comparison, the pest can cause about 20% yield loss in early planted rice, and 80% in late-planted crops.